ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/_includes/cpu-bottleneck.md

     - **Response size** chart

     Also, see all of the charts in the **Operations** section of the **DataShard** dashboard.
-These charts show the number of rows processed per query.

-1. Contact your DBA and inquire about {{ ydb-short-name }} backups.
+2. If the spike is in the batch pool, check if there are any backups running.